Rental Property Insurance for Landlords: Costs & Coverage 2023

 ---|---|

-Northeast | $1,200 to $1,700 |
+Northeast | $1,400–$2,000 |

-Midwest | $1,300 to $1,650 |
+Midwest | $1,600–$2,030 |

-South | $1,600 to $2,400 |
+South | $1,900–$3,000 |

-West Coast | $990 to $1,300 |
+West Coast | $1,200–$1,600 |

-Insurance for a rental property is usually 25% higher than a standard homeowners’ policy.
+Insurance for rental property is usually 25% higher than a standard homeowners’ policy.
 As a business, the risks and costs are different than for homeowners.
 For example, carriers do not have to pay a loss of income if your roof needs to be replaced and do not have to factor in the liability from multiple people temporarily living on a property.

-Factors That Affect Rental Property Insurance Rates
+What Can Affect Rental Property Insurance Costs?

 Beyond the more obvious differences between landlord insurance and homeowners insurance, there are other factors that can affect the premium.
 Some of these include: